-If necessary, you can also return your GPS 300 to Magellan for repair.
+If necessary, you can also return your unit to Magellan for repair.
 (Please call for assistance first.)
-Ship the GPS 300 to Magellan by Parcel Post or UPS and include a description of the problem, your name and address, a daytime phone number and a copy of your sales receipt.
-(If you do not include a copy of your sales receipt, the warranty will be based on 15 months from the date on the GPS 300.)
+Ship the unit to Magellan Systems by Parcel Post or UPS and include a description of the problem, your name and address, and a copy of your sales receipt.
 If your return shipping address is different, please include it.

-With all correspondence, please be sure to state the model of the receiver you have and if calling, please be sure to have your receiver with you.
+With all correspondence, please be sure to state the model of the receiver you have and if calling, please be sure to have your unit with you.